 Pomona’s own Maxo comes in with his sophomore album: Lil Big Man.
 For seasoned listeners, the title harkens back to an earlier music video of the same name, that was released in the summer of 2017.
 It’s a simple video that also fits well with the album, highlighting Maxo’s style and output thus far..

 Lil Big Man is the perfect evolution to his artistry.
-Last April Maxo dropped his freshman album in SMILE, with a had a chill, jazzy sound to it that slowly rolled along in the lower register.
+Last April Maxo dropped his freshman album in SMILE, which had a chill, jazzy sound to it that slowly rolled along in the lower register.
 The highlight of SMILE arrives when it transitions from “Gold Man” into “Nickel to a Dime,” the two track rollout combining the vocal samples and slow moving snares with bluesy riffs and his own, melodic rapping.

 Lil Big Man picks up right where he left off, while tightening the screws in every conceivable way.
 The most noticeable of which is his lyricism; before, he was poetic.
 His lyrics have always been honest and genuine, but this time, he communicates more emotions, reaching into real anger and distress beyond just the feeling of heartbreak and sadness.